lortabac/versioning/README.md

 In order to do this we have to provide a constraint that can be solved with any version up to the most recent one.

-We can then use `withAnyVersion` to decode from JSON and apply a function to the decoded object.
+We can then use the `WithAnyVersion` class to decode from JSON and apply a function to the decoded object.

 ```haskell